ReadyRosie/Website/content/plugins/post-to-post-links-ii/readme.txt

 == Changelog ==

+= 1.1 = For posts not yet published (pending, future, or draft) don't link to them.
+Instead show the link text along with a note saying the post is not published yet (with both inside a css class for custom styling)

+= 1.0.3 = Bug fix: infer admin-ajax.php url from current url (the post edit page)

+= 1.0.2 = Bug fix: removed remaining calls to Toppa Libraries plugin

 = 1.0.1 =

-* bug fix: provide relative path for ajax request
+* bug fix: provide relative URL for ajax request
 * bug fix: on activation, use is_plugin_active() to check whether we should register the p2p button with Extensible HTML Editor Buttons (the method check was throwing an error in some environments)

 = 1.0 =